Attorney David A. Sims Represents the Family of Victims Electrocuted at Work

 Learn more about electrical safety from the Centers for Disease Control and Prevention (CDC).

-If you or a loved one has suffered injuries or death as a result of negligence or defective electrical equipment, call Attorney David A. Sims for a free initial consultation.
+If you or a loved one has suffered injuries or death as a result of being electrocuted, call Attorney David A. Sims for a free initial consultation.
 We will discuss your claim and get you the full legal amount of compensation for your injury or loss.

 Call our law firm today: (304) 428-5291.